 The Deductible Stage is the first payment stage for your drug coverage.
-You will pay a yearly deductible of \$200 on Tier 3 (Preferred Brand Drugs), Tier 4 (Non-Preferred Drugs), and Tier 5 (Specialty Tier) drugs.
+The deductible doesn't apply to covered insulin products and most adult Part D vaccines, including shingles, tetanus and travel vaccines.
+You will pay a yearly deductible of \$300 on Tier 3 (Preferred Brand Drugs), Tier 4 (Non-Preferred Drugs), and Tier 5 (Specialty Tier) drugs.
 You must pay the full cost of your Tier 3 (Preferred Brand Drugs), Tier 4 (Non-Preferred Drugs), and Tier 5 (Specialty Tier) drugs until you reach the plan's deductible amount.
 For all other drugs, you will not have to pay any deductible.
-The "full cost" is usually lower than the normal full price of the drug, since our plan has negotiated lower costs for most drugs at network pharmacies.
+The full cost is usually lower than the normal full price of the drug, since our plan has negotiated lower costs for most drugs at network pharmacies.

-Once you have paid \$200 for your Tier 3 (Preferred Brand Drugs), Tier 4 (Non-Preferred Drugs), and Tier 5 (Specialty Tier) drugs, you leave the Deductible Stage and move on to the Initial Coverage Stage.
+Once you have paid \$300 for your Tier 3 (Preferred Brand Drugs), Tier 4 (Non-Preferred Drugs), and Tier 5 (Specialty Tier) drugs, you leave the Deductible Stage and move on to the Initial Coverage Stage.

-SECTION 5 During the Initial Coverage Stage, the plan pays its share of your drug costs, and you pay your share Section 5.1 What you pay for a drug depends on the drug and where you fill your prescription depending on the drug and where you fill your prescription.
+SECTION 5 During the Initial Coverage Stage, the plan pays its share of your drug costs, and you pay your share Section 5.1 What you pay for a drug depends on the drug and where you fill your prescription

 During the Initial Coverage Stage, the plan pays its share of the cost of your covered prescription drugs, and you pay your share (your copayment or coinsurance amount).
-Your share of the cost will vary
+Your share of the cost will vary depending on the drug and where you fill your prescription.